calejvaldez/YouAreTyping/docs/guide.md

 | `content`   | `string`              | The content of the message           |

 There are no plans to support importing from a `.csv`.

+### Deleting your messages

+Sometimes you may want to clear your message history.
+You can do so by using the "Delete all messages" button inside of the "File" menu.